nevermined-io/nvm-docs/docs/architecture/specs/Spec-DTP.md

 Additionally we can check that the Eth-address corresponds to the Babyjubjub public key.
 This isn't absolutely necessary, but is needed if we want the node to return the data transfer key (or perhaps the data as plain text).

 ![Data Transfer Proofs Deal Flow](images/dtp/data-transfer-proof-gateway-uploader.png)

+### NFT Sales with access agreement

+If an NFT is used for accessing an asset, it is safest to grant access when making the NFT sale.
+In this case, the access is granted when the payment is made.
+The NFT Sales with access agreement is the same as normal NFT sales flow, but there is an additional condition for granting the access.

+To handle this flow with node, `nft-sales-proof` endpoint has to be used instead of `nft-sales`.
+The `nft-sales` endpoint can be used to make sales, but then access has to be granted with another agreement.